meganemichel/nf-tower-docs/content/docs/compute-envs/azure-batch.md

 2. Select the preferred region for this resource group.
 3. Click **Review and Create** to proceed to the review screen.
 4. Click **Create** to create the resources.
-5. TODO: Store the access keys
+5. Store the access keys for the newly created Azure Storage account as shown below.

+{{% pretty_screenshot img="/uploads/2021/02/azure_storage_keys.png" %}}

 ### Batch account

 The next step is to create the necessary Azure Storage.
-When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Batch%2FbatchAccounts) you'll notice the "Create new Storage Account" dialog, as shown below.
+When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Batch%2FbatchAccounts) you'll notice the "Create a batch account" dialog, as shown below.

 {{% pretty_screenshot img="/uploads/2021/02/azure_new_batch_account.png" %}}